Jump to:

 Approved Codes of Practice in South Australia

 The Codes of Practice listed below are the approved codes for South Australia.
-These Codes were updated on 4 June 2020 following a national review that considered the technical accuracy, usability and readability of the Codes.

 Not all topics relating to work health and safety have an approved Code of Practice.
 Navigate our website for work health and safety advice on topics not covered below.